liusc45/Buildbot/README.md

 - In the web interface, navigate to "Workers" to verify your worker details.
 - Click on the default builder (e.g., "runtests") and press **Force Build**.
-- The build should complete successfully; detailed logs can be viewed by clicking on each step.
+- The build should complete successfully; detailed logs can be viewed for each step.

 ### 4.7 Securing the Web Interface